Graduate degrees: M.S.N.; D.N.P.; Ph.D. in nursing

 Foundation for advanced practice nurse to provide care for common mental health disorders; presentation of neurophysiological, genomic, environmental/social, and developmental theories to understand etiology and presentation of common mental health conditions; psychopharmacological and nonpharmacological principles and modalities for treatment of common mental health problems.

-Pharmacotherapeutic principles essential for advanced clinical practice; specific drug classes frequently used in management of clinical conditions experienced by various patient populations; legal considerations related to prescriptive authority and prescribing patterns.
-First in a two-course series.
-Corequisites: NURS:5023.
+Examination of pharmacotherapeutic principles essential for advanced clinical practice nursing and prescribing; specific drug classes frequently used in management of clinical conditions experienced by various patient populations; legal considerations related to prescriptive authority and prescribing patterns.
+Prerequisites: NURS:5023.

 NURS:5035 Graduate Pharmacology Specialty2 s.h.

-Principles of pharmacology learned in NURS:5033 and NURS:5034; principles and practices necessary for safe prescribing and medication management of a specialty population (e.g., pediatrics, geriatrics, acute care, mental health).
-Prerequisites: NURS:5034.
+Principles of pharmacology learned in NURS:5033; principles and practices necessary for safe prescribing and medication management of a specialty population (e.g., pediatrics, geriatrics, acute care, mental health).
+Prerequisites: NURS:5033.

 NURS:5036 Psychopharmacology for Advanced Clinical Practice3 s.h.

 Scientific knowledge of psychopharmacology and its application to treatment of clients with psychiatric disorders across the lifespan; advanced concepts in neuroscience, neurobiology of mental disorders, pharmacokinetics and pharmacodynamics of psychotherapeutic medications in the management of targeted symptoms of psychiatric disorders in clients across the lifespan.
-Prerequisites: NURS:5024 and NURS:5034.
+Prerequisites: NURS:5023 and NURS:5033.

 NURS:5401 The Care of the Frail Elderly3 s.h.